nigiord/webpage-giordano/Raw/pages/cv.md

     Dr. Samuel Chaffron
     ([COMBI team](https://www.ls2n.fr/equipe/combi/), LS2N, CNRS)*

-    * Constructed a global network of microbial interactions in the global ocean using Tara expeditions metagenomic and metatranscriptomic data
+    * Constructed a global network of microbial interactions in the global ocean from Tara expeditions metagenomic and metatranscriptomic data
-    * Identified communities of cultivated and non-cultivated microbes
+    * Identified communities of co-active cultivated and non-cultivated microbes (bacteria/archaea)
-    * Uncovered _social microbes_ and putative metabolic cross-feeding
+    * Uncovered functional traits linked to mutualism, including cross-feeding interactions derived from metabolic network reconstruction (publication in prep.)
+    * Developed pipelines for NGS analysis of ocean metatranscriptomic data and deployed them on a cluster
+    * Co-wrote and obtained a grant application for a 6-month extension of a Postdoc fellowship
+    * Co-wrote publications and talked at several scientific conferences

 Sep.
 2012 - Mar.
 2017